UTC:

 Transfer of funds from Israel to Thailand

-Since both countries have a tax treaty, one can submit a declaration form (2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax), it is possible to transfer the payment without the withholding tax and the approval of the Tax Authority.
+As mentioned above, the countries have signed a tax treaty, that allows taxpayers to submit 2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax, to potentially transfer the payments without paying the withholding tax.

 For more information on money transfers abroad, click here.